-#March4Women brings people of all genders together to celebrate women’s achievements and campaign for women’s rights - and we couldn’t do it without the support of our fantastic collaborators.
+#March4Women brings people of all genders together to celebrate women’s achievements and campaign for women’s rights - and we couldn’t do it without the support of our fantastic partners.
 A big thank you to the following organisations who are supporting #March4Women in 2020:

-Lean In is a global community dedicated to helping women achieve their ambitions and work to create an equal world.
+Lean In is a global community that helps women achieve their ambitions and work to create an equal world.

 Muslim Women’s Network UK (MWNUK) is the only national Muslim women’s organisation in Britain.
 MWNUK is a network that shares knowledge, connects voices, and promotes the needs of diverse Muslim women.